LordAfterEight/rvmasm/README.md

 ```radd``` is used to increment a register's value by the following value.
 Examples:
 ```ruby
-radd A num 8      # Increases the value in the A register by 8 radd X hex 12     # Increases the value in the X register by 0x12 (18 in decimal)
+radd A num 8      # Increases the value in the A register by 8 radd B hex 12     # Increases the value in the B register by 0x12 (18 in decimal)
 ```
 </details>